edlenox-q/zap-core-help-wiki/HelpAddonsPscanrulesPscanrules.md

 ## Cookie HttpOnly ##

 Ensures that as cookies are set they are flagged HttpOnly.
-The HttpOnly flag indicates to browsers that the cookie being set should be acted upon by client side script (such as JavaScript).
+The HttpOnly flag indicates to browsers that the cookie being set should not be acted upon by client side script (such as JavaScript).

 ## Cookie Secure Flag ##